Uvalde schools suspend entire police force after outrage

 “We are confident that staff and student safety will not be compromised during this transition,” the district said in a statement.

-The move comes a day after revelations that the district not only hired a former DPS trooper who was one of the officers who rushed to the scene of Robb Elementary, but that she was among at least seven troopers later placed under internal investigation for her actions.
+The former DPS trooper who was hired by the district was among at least seven troopers later placed under internal investigation for her actions at Robb Elementary.

 Officer Crimson Elizondo was fired Thursday, one day after CNN first reported her hiring.
-She has not responded to voicemails and messages left by The Associated Press.
+She has not responded to messages left by The Associated Press.

 On Thursday, after Elizondo was fired, Abbott called it a “poor decision” for the school to hire the former trooper and that it was up to the district to “own up to it.”

-Note: This story has been corrected to reflect that Brett Cross was the uncle of Uziyah Garcia.